demo20 of Im2mesh package

 ans = 4

-We identifies different phases in a image by their grayscales.
+Note that we identifies different phases in a image by their grayscales.
 Different grayscales correspond to different phases.
 If we have 4 level of grayscales in a image, the resulted meshes will contain 4 phases.

 STEP 2.
 Convert to triangular surface mesh